serviss-ventures/nicnixr-landing/AVATAR_EXPRESSIONS_UPDATE_JUNE_6_2025.md

-# Avatar Expressions Update - January 6, 2025
+# Avatar Expressions Update - June 6, 2025

 ## Summary
 Added happy expressions to milestone and celebration avatars while maintaining diversity for other avatars, acknowledging that not everyone feels smiley during recovery.

 ## Changes Made

-### Profile Screen Bug Fix
+### Profile Screen Bug Fixes
 - Fixed `soldOut` property error in ProfileScreen.tsx by removing unused style definitions
+- Fixed text spacing inconsistency in avatar descriptions (e.g., "Breaking free from nicotine" vs "Your journey begins")
+  - Added minHeight: 24 and paddingHorizontal: 4 to avatarUnlockText style

 ### Avatar Expression Updates
 Updated the following avatars to have happier, more celebratory expressions: